 The Home Office calls raids “immigration control” but in reality they function as tools of fear: groups of officers turning up at workplaces and homes with no warning, relying on the fact that many people don’t know their rights, and using intimidation to create panic.
 Raids overwhelmingly hit low-wage sectors such as car washes, takeaways, nail bars and increasingly delivery drivers and other gig-economy workers deepening existing inequality and making it easier for employers and agencies to exploit workers who are already being denied basic rights and security.
 You can see the contradiction in the latest national figures.
 In 2025 there were 12,791 workplace raids and 8,971 arrests, yet only 1,087 removals.
 That means barely 12% of arrests ended in removal.
 Even as raids and arrests increase, the Home Office is not “fixing” anything but it is escalating intimidation.

 People often assume “standing up to raids” means physically confronting officers or blocking a van.
 For most people, that isn’t safe or realistic and it isn’t the only way to resist.
-Raids rely on secrecy, confusion and fear, so some of the strongest resistance is everyday: talking about raids openly and sharing clear information with the people around you, like friends, family, neighbours, colleagues, local shops and workplaces.
-You don’t have to be a legal expert (there are plenty of accessible resources out there) but even knowing a few basics can make a real difference: like when you don’t have to let officers in, when you can walk away, and when you don’t have to answer questions.
+Raids rely on secrecy, confusion and fear, so some of the strongest resistance is in the everyday: talking about raids openly and sharing clear information with the people around you, like friends, family, neighbours, colleagues, local shops and workplaces.
+You don’t have to be a legal expert (there are plenty of accessible resources out there) but even knowing a few basics can make a real difference.
+For example, when you don’t have to let officers in, when you can walk away, and when you don’t have to answer questions.
 When people feel able to ask questions, check paperwork, read a warrant carefully, call someone for support, and look out for each other, communities become harder to intimidate.

 Finally, this is a call to action.
-We’re inviting you to step up – and yes, to get a bit uncomfortable.
+We’re inviting you to step up, and yes, to get a bit uncomfortable.
 That doesn’t have to mean putting your body in front of an enforcement van or joining a protest.
 There’s a time and place for different tactics, and we all have a role: cooking, childcare, translation, welfare support, fundraising, logistics, admin, comms, outreach, or simply being a calm, informed person others can turn to.

 A good first step is to learn more.
 Watch our video on how to spot and resist a raid, and what community protection can look like through know-your-rights outreach and connection.
 You can also find resources, guidance and your local group on the Anti-Raids Network website.
 And honestly one of the most powerful places to start is close to home with a conversation with your neighbours, coworkers, local shops, or community groups.